vesoft-inc/nebula-docs-cn/docs-2.0/4.deployment-and-installation/connect-to-nebula-graph.md

-# 使用RPM或DEB包安装Nebula Graph
+# 连接Nebula Graph服务

-{% include "/source_install-nebula-graph-by-rpm-or-deb.md" %}
+{% include "/source_connect-to-nebula-graph.md" %}
 <!-- The line above is for content reusing.
 The source file is in the docs-2.0/reuse directory. -->